 We are an active research group of inorganic and organometallic chemistry in the Chemistry Department at the University of Rochester.
-10 graduate students, one postdoc, and 3 undergrads currently work in the lab.
+5 graduate students, two postdocs, and 1 undergrad currently work in the lab.

 Here's another recent photo of